dyota257/wrestlingscoreboard/to-do.md

 [x] Style player input table

 ## JS
+[x] warningsBlue and warningsRed are not being reset on Reset Game

+[x] making a shot clock puts a warning marker on - do not want this
+    this is because the button.onclick callback pcks up the class .warning - change this to pick up on an id #arning (or something)

+[x] warning dq logic is gone?
+	3 warnings and you're out

 [x] remove draw conditions - replace with victory on the last biggest score (criteria!)
     [x] Underline criteria
         if scoreBlue == scoreRed